I recently visited Falls Creek with my parents.

 Getting to Falls

-We travelled from Tamworth in our family Toyota Kruger with a roof rack attached to make it easier for everything to fit.
-It’s roughly a 940km (11 hour) drive.
-We travelled just over 700km (8 hours) to Wagga Wagga, stayed the night, and then travelled the rest of the way.
+We travelled from Canberra in our family Toyota Kruger with a roof rack attached to make it easier for everything to fit.
+It’s roughly a 6 hour drive.
+We stopped briefly for fuel in Murrumbateman, a bathroom stop at toilets on the side of the road and had a late lunch in Mt Beauty.

 Where to stay?